 - Personal cameras, scanners, and laptops are allowed to be used in the Reading Room.

 - Exhibits are on view during opening hours.
-We also have a display case in the Level 1 Lobby with rotating exhibits.
+We curate displays in the Level 1 Lobby.

 Special Collections is dedicated to supporting the curricular mission of Washington and Lee University.
 Special Collections serves Washington and Lee students, faculty and staff.
 It also serves the local community and the worldwide community of scholars.
 Its mission is to organize, preserve and promote its collections and to provide access and assistance to all patrons in using the collections.
 Special Collections serves as a repository for rare books, manuscripts, university archives and university records.
 It seeks to be the center of Washington and Lee’s institutional memory.